-- 1. Roof openings must be enclosed and sealed - 1. with curbs. - 2. penetration flashings. - 2.
-Each curb or penetration flashing must extend at least 200 mm (8") above the finished surface of the roof assembly.
-Waterproofing of equipment installed on a curb is the responsibility of others. - 3.
-Galvanized or welded flashings and vents - 1. are permitted on uninsulated or conventionally insulated assemblies, provided - 1. the base is coated (see 13.3 Application). - 2. the footprint of the flashing does not exceed 0.126 m2 (196 in.2). - 2. are not permitted at the water plane in a Protected or Modified Protected Membrane Roof Assembly.
-Instead, the penetration must be enclosed by a curb measuring at least 200 mm (8") in height above the finished roof surface; the galvanized or welded flashing may then be installed and flashed in on top of the curb.

-- 3. larger than 0.126 m2 (196 in.2) must be enclosed or supported by a curb. - 4.
-Seamless, spun aluminum or copper flashings for penetrations may be located at the water plane in any assembly type. - 5.
+- 1. are permitted on uninsulated or conventionally insulated assemblies, provided - 1. the base is coated (see 13.3.3.1.(7)(2)). - 2. the footprint of the flashing does not exceed 0.126 m2 (196 in.2). - 2. are not permitted at the water plane in a Protected or Modified Protected Membrane Roof Assembly.
+Instead, the penetration must be enclosed by a curb measuring at least 200 mm (8") in height above the finished roof surface; the galvanized or welded flashing may then be installed and flashed in on top of the curb. - 3. larger than 0.126 m2 (196 in.2) must be enclosed or supported by a curb. - 4.
+Aluminum or copper flashings for penetrations may be located at the water plane in any assembly type. - 5.
 Reinforced liquid membrane flashing systems may be specified only where - 1. sheet membrane applications are not practicable (i.e. complex geometry). - 2. the top edge of membrane plies must be terminated on a vertical surface and other means of termination are not practicable or even possible. - 6.
 Roof penetration flashings must be - 1. suitable for only one penetration. - 2. properly fitted to form a seal around the penetration. - 7.
 Where a standard flashing is not tall enough to enclose and seal the penetration, the joint between the penetration and the flashing must be sealed with alternative methods. - 8.
 Sleepers or equipment pads that are completely sealed (enveloped) must be at least 100 mm (4") in height above the finished roof surface.
 All penetrations through the top surface must be additionally sealed. - 9.
 Housekeeping pads situated on top of the finished roof surface and supporting a combined load less than 90 kg (200 lbs) must be separated from the roof with a bond-breaking layer (i.e. XPS insulation) Housekeeping pads supporting larger loads must conform to the standards for sleepers or equipment pads. - 10.
 When mechanical equipment that is ventilated on the roof extracts and discharges grease, chemicals or other contaminants that may adversely impact the roof membrane or other system components, the Design Authority should specify additional protection measures (for example, grease guards or a reinforced 2-part liquid membrane coating). - 11.
 Guardrails should be designed for attachment on vertical surfaces only; attachment of guardrails to a horizontal surface is strongly discouraged. - 12.
 Pourable sealant pockets should be used only as a last resort, when other flashing methods are impractical.

-1. Membranes used to flash (strip in) drains and penetrations shall be reinforced with polyester or a composite scrim, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection.
+Membranes used to flash (strip in) drains and penetrations shall be reinforced with polyester or a composite scrim, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection.